soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-service-trust-portal.md

 # Get started with the Microsoft Service Trust Portal

 The Microsoft Service Trust Portal (STP) provides a variety of content, tools, and other resources about Microsoft security, privacy and compliance practices.
-It also includes independent third-party audit reports of Microsoft's online services, and information about how our online services can help your organization maintain and track compliance with standards, laws, and regulations, such as:

-- International Organization for Standardization (ISO)

-- Service Organization Controls (SOC)

-- National Institute of Standards and Technology (NIST)

-- Federal Risk and Authorization Management Program (FedRAMP)

-- General Data Protection Regulation (GDPR)

 ## Accessing the Service Trust Portal